gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 - ENCRYPT chunks MAY be bundled with COOKIE-ECHO and COOKIE-ACK

-- When the Association is in states ENCRYPTED, ESTABLISHED, SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT any Control Chunk as well as Data chunks will be used for creating an SCTP payload that will be encrypted and the resul from encryption will be the payload of an ENCRYPT chunk that will be the only one being sent as payload of the SCTP packet.
+- When the Association is in states VALIDATED, ENCRYPTED, ESTABLISHED, SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT any Control Chunk as well as Data chunks will be used for creating an SCTP payload that will be encrypted and the resul from encryption will be the payload of an ENCRYPT chunk that will be the only one being sent as payload of the SCTP packet.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3